• Skip to primary navigation

 Open sandwich with quail eggs, salmon and spinach.

-Starting a day with eggs with spinach breakfast like this, nice and consistently packed with nutrition and nutrients it’s how any day should start.
+Starting a day with eggs with spinach breakfast like this, nice and consistently packed with nutrition and nutrient-rich meals is how any day should start.
 This is how I feel and even if you are to have it a little later, prepare it and have it for brunch.

 a good nutritious breakfast or brunch would be a lot better than a rushed, sugar-packed one.
 Agree?
-Just looking at my kids, if I was to allow them to choose their breakfast every day it will without a doubt be a sweet version.
-The easy option and sadly, it’ll be the same boring cereals most days.
+Just looking at my kids, if I were to allow them to choose their breakfast every day it would without a doubt be a sweet version.
+The easy option and sadly, it'll be the same boring cereals most days.

 This is not because they don't eat stuff, no!
 It's simply out of comfort, it's quick, it's sweet, it's convenient but it's ultimately The reality is - it is pretty unhealthy.